 Do Your Bit

-So you’re just one person, what can you do… right?
-Wrong.
-Every little thing helps to conserve our wildlife and our nature.
+Every little thing including yourself can help to conserve our wildlife and our nature.
 Reduce the use of plastic – our number one enemy.
 Bring your own reusable bag when you shop, say no to single-use plastic.
 Plant a garden that welcomes bees (they may be small, but they are crucial to human survival).
 Even a few pots of flowers that are bee-friendly would help!
 Donate to non-profit organizations that work to conserve wildlife.
 If you want to learn more about wildlife conservation in Bali, you can do this at the Bali Safari Park.

 To learn more about conservation of wildlife and the earth, you can visit Bali Safari Park where a number of species are currently enjoying the positive effects of conservation including the critically endangered Bali Starling.